intermine/im-docs/docs/system-requirements/software/tomcat.rst

 Server XML
 ~~~~~~~~~~~~

-You also need to check in your `server.xml` file that the correct `UTF-8` encoding has been applied to all connectors in use (see http://wiki.apache.org/tomcat/FAQ/CharacterEncoding).
+You also need to check in your `server.xml` file that the correct `UTF-8` encoding has been applied to all connectors in use (see  `CharacterEncoding <http://http://wiki.apache.org/tomcat/FAQ/CharacterEncoding>`_).
 Make sure that every connector element in use reads as follows:

 .. code-block:: xml